STRIPELESS WHITE TIGERS

 Another stripeless white tiger was photographed in Similipal Reserve, Orissa, India in 1989.
 True pink-eyed albino tigers are disadvantaged by their conspicuousness, photo-sensitive eyes and lack of skin pigment (they risk skin cancer).
 There are currently no true albino tigers in captivity.
 In India in captivity, no stripeless white tigers appear to have ever been born.

-Pure white tigers are also called snow tigers, ghost tigers (because their stripes show up in certain light) or recessive stripe tigers.
-Because the wide-band gene has a variable effect, many stripeless tigers have a degree of ghost striping.
+Because the wide-band gene has a variable effect, many stripeless tigershave a degree of ghost striping.
 For example, Artico (Spain) and a litter of white tigers in Liberic, Czech Republic are described as stripeless, but have more pronounced stripes than Mohan at Dream World.
 At the other extreme, there was a very stripeless tiger in Spain that came from Japan.

 In the 1980s, Cincinnati Zoo was the first and only zoo having stripeless white cubs (then believed sterile).
 In 2004 a blue-eyed, stripeless white tiger was born at a wildlife refuge in Alicante, Spain.
 Its parents are normal orange Bengal tigers and the cub, named Artico (Spanish for Arctic), is not an albino, but a white tiger similar to that described by Cuvier and Hamilton Smith.
 Although white tigers are relatively common in zoos, there are only about 20 stripeless white tigers around the world.
 Artico was not announced to the world until August 2004, when he was 3 months old.
 At birth he was so weak he seemed unlikely to survive and he still needs special care as he cannot digest food properly.

 Liberec zoo in the Czech Republic had a litter of three white cubs born, two of which were stripeless.
 They acquired white tigers in August 1994 from Eskilstuna Parken Zoo in Sweden, which got them in 1989 from Chicago, from "one of the largest breeders of white tigers" (possibly Cuneo or Cincinnati Zoo).
-Siegfried And Roy obtained a snow white female called Sitarra from Cincinnati Zoo and have attempted to breed selectively for stripelessness, however their snow white tigers subsequent to Sitarra were probably also bred at Cincinnati.
-They also have a snow white Amur tiger called Apollo.
-Their snow white Bengal tigers are descendents of Bhim and Sumita (a brother-sister mating) and the gene may have come from the Amur tiger via their grandparent Tony since the other grandparent, Kesari, and her siblings did not have snow white descendents.
+Siegfried and Roy obtained a snow white female called Sitarra from Cincinnati Zoo.
+Roy chose 2 striped cubs – costing a small fortune – and persuaded the zoo to let him have the stripeless female cub, which the zoo believed would be sterile.
+The zoo also agreed that Roy could take any stripeless cub born in the future.
+For details of the Siegfried & Roy tigers see:

 Longleat had a stripeless white tiger with a severe case of sway back, it was featured on Jack Hanna's TV show when he visited Longleat.